TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## IP Next Header Filtering {#ethfw_ip_nxthdr_filtering}

 CPSW9G supports whitelisting of up to four different IP protocols for a VLAN group.
-This demo whitelists TCP and UDP protocols and hence blocking packets of other protocols in the VLAN network.
+This demo white-lists TCP and UDP protocols and hence blocking packets of other protocols in the VLAN network.

 -# Add a VLAN entry with `vlanId: 0x2BC (700 in decimal)` with host port, MAC